by Susan Flantzer © Unofficial Royalty 2018

 Catherine’s other children born during her marriage to Peter:

-Paul was taken from his mother immediately after birth and spent the first eight years of his life at the court of his great-aunt, Elizabeth I, Empress of All Russia, the daughter of Peter I (the Great), Emperor of All Russia and the younger sister of Grand Duchess Anna Petrovna, Peter III’s mother who died shortly after his birth.
-The unmarried and childless Empress Elizabeth had named her nephew Peter as her heir when he was ten-years-old.
-However, Peter had grown up to be boastful, cruel, and selfish and there are suspicions that Empress Elizabeth intended to replace him as her heir with Paul.
+Taken from his mother immediately after birth, Paul spent the first eight years of his life at the court of his great-aunt Elizabeth I, Empress of All Russia.
+Elizabeth was the daughter of Peter I (the Great), Emperor of All Russia and the younger sister of Grand Duchess Anna Petrovna, Peter III’s mother who died shortly after his birth.
+The unmarried and childless Empress Elizabeth named her nephew Peter as her heir when he was ten-years-old.
+However, Peter grew up to be boastful, cruel, and selfish and there are suspicions that Empress Elizabeth intended to replace him as her heir with Paul.

 Empress Elizabeth controlled all aspects of Paul’s life, starting with naming him.
 Catherine and Peter were only allowed weekly visits.
 When he was four-years-old, Paul got his first tutor, Russian diplomat Feodor Dmitrievich Behteev, who began to teach Paul basic math and to read in Russian and French.
 Behteev used a method that combined fun with teaching and quickly taught Paul to read and count with the help of toy soldiers and a folding fortress.
 When Paul was six-years-old, Bekhteev was replaced with a governor, Russian diplomat Nikita Ivanovich Panin, who was responsible for Paul’s education.
 Panin outlined a wide range of subjects that he believed Paul needed to understand and arranged for Paul’s tutors.

-In 1762, when Paul was eight-years-old, Empress Elizabeth died and she was succeeded by her nephew as Peter III, Emperor of All Russia.
+Empress Elizabeth died in 1762 and was succeeded by her nephew as Peter III, Emperor of All Russia.
 However, the reign of Peter III lasted only six months.
 Paul’s mother engineered a coup that not only deposed her husband but also got him killed by her supporters.
 In the summer of 1762, Paul’s mother began her 34-year-reign as Catherine II, Empress of All Russia, known in history as Catherine the Great.

 Through the machinations of Catherine the Great and Friedrich the Great of Prussia, another marriage was quickly arranged for Paul.
 The bride was to be Sophia Dorothea of Württemberg, the eldest daughter of Friedrich II Eugen, Duke of Württemberg and Friederike Dorothea of Brandenburg-Schwedt.
 The 16-year-old Sophia Dorothea was pleased with the prospect of becoming Empress of All Russia.
 She arrived in Russia in August 1776 and converted to Russian Orthodoxy the next month, receiving the name Maria Feodorovna.
 The next day Maria was formally betrothed to Paul and was created a Grand Duchess of Russia.
 On October 7, 1776, less than six months after the death of Paul’s first wife, 17-year-old Maria Feodorovna and 22-year-old Paul Petrovich were married in St. Petersburg.
 The couple had a happy marriage for many years.